 COVID-19 Shoot Guidelines

-At this time, the Government have stated that you should:
+The Government have stated that we should:

-● Wash your hands regularly
+● Wash hands regularly

-These guidelines should enable our clients and models and everyone else producing or attending stills and moving image shoots, to take reasonable and practical steps to safeguard themselves and each other in relation to Covid-19 and to meet their obligations to do so.
+These guidelines should enable our clients and everyone else producing or attending stills and moving image shoots, to take reasonable and practical steps to safeguard themselves and each other in relation to Covid-19 and to meet their obligations to do so.

 ● The time between exposure to Covid-19 and the moment when symptoms start is commonly around five to six days but can range from one to 14 days.